ntosta/genetic-tsp/visualization/README.md

 # Visualization

+This repository includes an interactive visualization.
+This allows you to view the 'evolution' of the algorithm's solution by showing the genome of the most-fit invididual in the population for each generation.
+Note that most generations do not actually improve the fitness of the population, so the visualization will only display genomes that are improvements over the previous generation's most-fit individual.

 To view the visualization run ``server.bat`` then open [`localhost:9001`](http://localhost:9001/) in a web browser (preferably Chrome).

 Note that the visualization has only been tested on Chrome versions above v44, although it should work on most modern browsers.